-Canning Vale is a metropolitan food hub with a rich history in the sector, spanning from farming, distribution and manufacturing.
+Canning Vale is a major food hub with a rich history, including farming, distribution, and manufacturing.

-Recognising the growth of the food industry in the area and its existing rich history, the City of Canning engaged the Bankwest Curtin Economics Centre (BCEC) to assess the economic case and potential opportunities of a food value add precinct in the Canning Vale industrial area.
+The City of Canning has engaged the Bankwest Curtin Economics Centre (BCEC) to assess and report on the economic case and potential opportunities in the Canning Vale industrial area.